These 12 Beautiful Destinations in Southeast Asia Should Be on Every Traveler’s Bucket List

 6. Palawan, Philippines

 Palawan is often dubbed the “last ecological frontier” of the Philippines due to its pristine landscapes and diverse wildlife.
-The island is home to some of the most beautiful beaches in Southeast Asia, with El Nido and Coron being favorites of locals and visitors.
+The island is home to some of the most beautiful beaches in Southeast Asia, with El Nido and Coron being the favorites of locals and visitors.

 In addition to its stunning beaches, Palawan is also famous for the Puerto Princesa Subterranean River, a UNESCO World Heritage Site.
 This underground river, which flows directly into the sea, is surrounded by a lush national park and is one of the longest navigable underground rivers in the world.
-We highly recommend taking a guided boat tour through the cave to get an up-close look at its otherworldly rock formations.

 Read also: Best Beach Destinations Each Month